 - Implement the functionality described in each of the Bash scripts.
 You may only use one grep command in each script.
 Each script takes in the path to some dictionary file as an argument.
 This can be the American English dictionary or your own test dictionary (a file with a word on each line).
-Feel free to use ERE via the -E flag for grep. - 2.
+Feel free to use ERE via the -E flag for grep. - Remember that the path to the dictionary is an argument for the script, and that you should pass that argument to grep !
+Do not hardcode what dictionary grep uses!
+This is determined at runtime by the person (or autograder) running the script! - 3.
 Stage and commit your changes.